Jerry-Sharma21/Movie_Browser/README.md

 Improve the user experience by providing better loading indicators and empty states when there are no search results or when data is being fetched.

+#### External Libraries for Enhanced UI:

+Consider using external libraries like Material UI or Framer Motion to create a more interactive and visually appealing user interface.
+These libraries offer advanced components and animations that could further enhance the user experience, but they were not specified in the assignment.

 ## Accessibility and SEO

 Accessibility: The application follows accessibility best practices, including semantic HTML, ARIA roles, and keyboard navigation support.